GoogleContainerTools/kpt-functions-catalog/examples/validators/gatekeeper-validate/invalid-configmap/README.md

 ## Overview

-This example demonstrates how to validate config maps using a constraint.
+This example demonstrates how to validate ConfigMaps using a constraint.

 There are 3 resources: a ConstraintTemplate, a K8sBannedConfigMapKeysV1 and a ConfigMap.